 DL: Are there any paintings in the MFA’s collection that are particular favorites?

 RB: Well, two of my favorites happen to be small paintings.
 One is a 17th-century oil sketch by Rubens, The Sacrifice of the Old Covenant.
 Rubens was not only a great artist, but a great diplomat, intellectual, and humanist.
 I love this painting because you can actually see his thinking process as he puts paint on the panel.
-And, of course, Rembrandt’s The Artist in his Studio, do you want to link to it? on view in the Dutch gallery on the second floor, another small work that appears monumental, with the looming panel dwarfing the artist confronted with the daunting task of putting ideas into paint.
+And, of course, Rembrandt’s The Artist in his Studio, on view in the Dutch gallery on the second floor, another small work that appears monumental, with the looming panel dwarfing the artist confronted with the daunting task of putting ideas into paint.

 DL: I know you have been busy preparing for your upcoming show “Class Distinctions: Dutch Painting in the Age of Rembrandt and Vermeer,” opening in the Ann and Graham Gund Gallery this October.
 Will you give us a teaser?